Healthcare in Lancashire: History

 From 1947 to 1974 NHS services in Lancashire (Including Manchester but not Liverpool) were managed by the Manchester Regional Hospital Board.
 In 1974 the boards were abolished and replaced by regional health authorities.
 Lancashire and Manchester came under the North Western RHA.
 Regions were reorganised in 1996 and Lancashire came under the North West Regional Health Authority.
 Lancashire from 1974 had seven district health authorities, for Blackburn, Hyndburn and Ribble Valley, Blackpool, Wyre and Fylde, Burnley, Pendle and Rossendale, Chorley and South Ribble, Lancaster, Preston, and West Lancashire.
 In 1994 four new district health authorities were established covering East Lancashire, North West Lancashire, South Lancashire and Morecambe Bay District (which extended into Cumbria).
 Nine primary care trusts were established covering the whole of the county in 2002: Blackburn with Darwen, Blackpool, Chorley and South Ribble, Preston, West Lancashire, East Lancashire Teaching, Fylde, Wyre, and half of Morecambe Bay.
 In 2006 they were reduced by mergers to five.
 They were managed by the Cumbria and Lancashire Strategic Health Authority until 2006 and then by the North West SHA from 2002 until 2013.

 The clinical commissioning groups took on the responsibilities of the former PCTs on 1 April 2013 and were replaced in July 2022.

 Sustainability and transformation plans

-Lancashire and South Cumbria formed a sustainability and transformation plan area in March 2016 with Dr Amanda Doyle OBE the Chief Clinical Officer of Blackpool CCG as its leader.
+Lancashire and South Cumbria formed a sustainability and transformation plan area in March 2016 with Amanda Doyle OBE the Chief Clinical Officer of Blackpool CCG as its leader.

 The plan for the county proposed to eliminate the projected 2020/21 deficit of £572 million by developing new models of delivery for vascular, cancer, maternity, neonatology, paediatrics, critical care, end-of-life care, and orthopaedics.
 It proposed to increase primary and community services by 20%.
 The hospital consolidation plan needed an investment of £95 million with a further £65 million for community premises to be built or adapted.

 In February 2018 it was reported that the Better Together project in Morecambe Bay had seen a 7.8% reduction in the emergency admissions rate in the area between 2014–15 and the 12 months to September 2017.